 The Undead does a lot of things that I really like.
 From a design perpsective, it’s an excelent subclass.
 The theme and the mechanics align perfectly, and the whole thing has nice spooky feel (which makes sense considering the sourcebook that it came from).
 The subclass also handles complexity well, introducing few additional resources to track while also making those resources useful and exciting, and gradually adding complexity to the subclass as the player gains levels.
 This gradual ramp in complexity makes the Undead approachable for new players and players who don’t handle resource management well, but still includes enough buttons to press that veteran players will find the subclass exciting.

 Because the Undead grants access to False Life and a second source of temporary hit points when you activate Form of Dread, the Undead can be more durable than most warlocks.
-This, combined with the damage boost from Touch of the Grave, may be enough to support weapon-using builds.
-Touch of the Grave can work with weapons, so if you can get proficiency with a greataxe you could add a second d12 of damage when you hit with it once on each of your turns.
+This, combined with the damage boost from Grave Touched , may be enough to support weapon-using builds.
+Grave Touched can work with weapons, so if you can get proficiency with a greataxe you could add a second d12 of damage when you hit with it once on each of your turns.

-However, Touch of the Grave's damage boost is less useful with common weapon-using warlock builds like Crossbow Expert where you're using a weapon with a small damage die, and temporary hit points won't last long in light armor with no shield.
-Once your get Spirit Projection, the damage resistance can help, but since you need to maintain Concentration it can be hard to stay in melee with a weapon in hand.
-It's also difficult to justify investing resources in using a weapon when it's only going to be effective for one minute per Short or Long Rest.
+However, Grave Touched’s damage boost is less useful with common weapon-using warlock builds like Crossbow Expert where you’re using a weapon with a small damage die, and temporary hit points won’t last long in light armor with no shield.
+Once you get Spirit Projection, the damage resistance can help, but since you need to maintain Concentration it can be hard to stay in melee with a weapon in hand.
+It’s also difficult to justify investing resources in using a weapon when it’s only going to be effective for one minute per Short or Long Rest.